ttlew/conversation/entities.md

     - *Partial match* - With partial matching, the feature automatically suggests substring-based synonyms present in the user-defined entities, and assigns a lower confidence score as compared to the exact entity match.

     **Note** - For English, fuzzy matching prevents the capturing of some common, valid English words as fuzzy matches for a given entity.
 Currently, this feature uses only standard English dictionary words, and does not use synonyms defined by the user.
-1. In the **Value** field, type the text of a possible value for the entity.
-An entity value can be any string up to 64 characters in length.

-    > **Important:** Don't include sensitive or personal information in entity names or values.
-The names and values can be exposed in URLs in an app.

-    Once you have entered an entity value, you can then add any synonyms, or define specific patterns, for that entity value by selecting either `Synonyms` or `Patterns` from the *Type* drop-down menu.
+1. Once you have entered a value name, you can then add any synonyms, or define specific patterns, for that entity value by selecting either `Synonyms` or `Patterns` from the *Type* drop-down menu.

     ![Type selector for Value](images/value_type.png)

     > **Note:** You can add *either* synonyms or patterns for a single entity value, you cannot add both.

-1. In the **Synonyms** field, type any synonyms for the entity value.
+1. In the **Add synonyms** field, type any synonyms for the entity value.
 A synonym can be any string up to 64 characters in length.

     ![Screen capture of defining an entity](images/define_entity.png)

 1. The **Patterns** field lets you define specific patterns for an entity value.
 A pattern **must** be entered as a regular expression in the field.
-  {: #pattern-entities}

-    ![Screen capture of defining a pattern entity](images/patternents1.png)
+    ![Screen capture of defining a pattern entity](images/patternents1.png) {: #pattern-entities}

     As in this example, for entity *ContactInfo*, the patterns for phone, email, and website values can be defined as follows:
     - Phone